Dysferlinopathy misdiagnosed as Polymyositis

 - No response to immunosuppressive therapy

 The Jain Foundation is committed to helping patients or physicians who have questions regarding a possible misdiagnosis.
 The Jain Foundation is privately funded and does not ask for funds from patients or physicians.
-If you are a patient you can register directly with the Jain Foundation at Patient Registation and someone will contact you.
-Additionally, please contact Esther Hwang, Director of Patient Relations at the Jain Foundation by phone (425-882-1440).
+If you are a patient, you can apply for free genetic sequencing sponsored by a consortium of LGMD Family Foundations.
 The ultimate goal is for everyone to obtain an accurate diagnosis which will lead to the most effective forms of treatment.
 If you want to learn more about Polymyositis, please visit The Myositis Association at: www.myositis.org